-Process Safety is a term commonly used in the process industries to describe the safety requirements related to design and operation of hazardous processes.
+Process Safety is a term commonly used in the process industries to describe the safety requirements related to the design and operation of hazardous processes.

 - Elements of the process safety management system and